setcooki/wp/README.md

 }
 ```

-or download manual zip and use framwork without composer support.
+or download manual zip and use framework without composer support.

 ### Bootstrap

-to initialize framwork you need to include the /core.php file. if you use composer the most likely way of bootstrapping
+to initialize framework you need to include the /core.php file. if you use composer the most likely way of bootstrapping
 and loading the framework would be like:

 ```php